dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 FAIL ... (= (+ -1 -3) -5) NIL
 ```

-4 If test-+ has been compiled—which may happen implicitly in certain Lisp implementations—you may need to reevaluate the definition of test-+ to get the changed definition of check to affect the behavior of test-+.
+4 If test-+ has been compiled — which may happen implicitly in certain Lisp implementations — you may need to reevaluate the definition of test-+ to get the changed definition of check to affect the behavior of test-+.
 Interpreted code, on the other hand, typically expands macros anew each time the code is interpreted, allowing the effects of macro redefinitions to be seen immediately.

 5 You have to change the test to make it fail since you can’t change the behavior of +.